AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 1. Click **[!UICONTROL Next]** to start configuring the development application.

-1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.
-For more on this, refer to [this page](integrating-campaign-sdk-into-the-mobile-application.md).
-This integration key, which is specific to each application, lets you link the mobile application to the Adobe Campaign platform.
+1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK. <!--For more on this, refer to [this page](integrating-campaign-sdk-into-the-mobile-application.md).--> This integration key, which is specific to each application, lets you link the mobile application to the Adobe Campaign platform.

     >[!NOTE]
     >